2020 CARB Compliant Trucks

 C&M Motors Can Help

 Many companies are being proactive in their approach to dealing with the coming regulations by upgrading older vehicles in their fleet sooner than later.
-The market could be flooded with older, out of compliance trucks as the deadline gest closer.
+The market could be flooded with older, out of compliance trucks as the deadline gets closer.
 These new regulations can be confusing.
-C&M Motors is prepared to answer any questions you might have about the new laws and help you decide which upgrades will benefit your business.
+C&M Motors is prepared to answer any questions you might have about the new laws for CARB compliant trucks in California and help you decide which upgrades will benefit your business.
 We have a large selection of new Hino trucks available which can be made to serve a wide range of industries.
 Give us a call and let us help you be prepared.
 And remember to ask about the all new Hino XL Series of heavy-duty trucks due out soon.
 We look forward to hearing from you.